mauriciojost/mauriciojost.github.io/_posts/2017-08-17-jvm-memory-spaces.markdown

   }
 )

+<!--more-->

 It turns out that if we were to apply these simple steps to a flat memory space, the process of freing memory would become as slow as the amount of memory used.
-For instance, the more classes loaded, the more memory segments to explore every time memory is claimed.
+In other words, the more classes loaded, the more memory segments to explore every time memory is claimed.

-<!--more-->

-As you could imagine, things get better if the GC is aware of the chances an object is eligible for disposal.
-For instance, the GC could consider a class oject to be permanent (as it will probably live as long as the JVM), whereas consider an object created with the _new_ keyword as more likely to have a very short life.
-Of course the GC can learn also that a _new_ object is more likely to have a longer life, for instance when the object keeps being referenced for some definition of _long time_, decreasing the chances it will be eligible for disposal soon.
+As you could imagine, things get better if the GC is aware of the odds an object is eligible for disposal.
+In a simplified version of reality, the GC considers a class oject to be permanent (as it will probably live as long as the JVM).
+On the other hand, the GC considers objects created with the _new_ keyword as more likely to have shorter life.
+The GC discriminates _very short life_ from _medium life_ and _long life_ by keeping count of the amount of times an object survived a GC cycle.
+Objects survive a GC cycle when they are still referenced (hence their block of memory is marked, preventing it from disposal).
+Objects that survived some GC cycles are less eligible for disposal soon, and we can say they change their _generation_.

-Indeed, this categorisation exists and is implemented in JVMs, and is materialised via Memory Spaces, or more precisely _Generational Memory Spaces_.
+This categorisation of objects into generations really exists, and is materialised in JVMs via Memory Spaces, or more precisely _Generational Memory Spaces_.

 ## What are the Memory Spaces in Java?